hbctraining/Rmarkdown_analysis_reports/README.md

  - [R](http://lib.stat.cmu.edu/R/CRAN/)
  - [RStudio](https://www.rstudio.com/products/rstudio/download/#download)

 Install the below packages on your laptop from CRAN.
-You DO NOT have to go to the CRAN webpage; you can use the following function to install them one by one:
+You DO NOT have to go to the CRAN webpage; you can install as follows:

 ```r